lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    * DTag: The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 The DTag field in all fragments that carry the same IPv6 datagram MUST be set to the same value.
 DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.

    * FCN: This field is an unsigned integer, with a size of N bits, that carries the FCN of the fragment.
-In the No ACK option, N=1.For the rest of options, N equal to or greater than 3 is recommended.
+In the No ACK option, N=1.
+For the rest of options, N equal to or greater than 3 is recommended.
 The FCN MUST be set sequentially
    decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.

-   The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2, see further details on this at the end of 5.5.3.
-(Example 1: for N=5, MAX_WIND_FCN may be configured to be 30, then subsequent FCNs are set sequentially and in decreasing order, and FCN will wrap from 0 back to 30.
-Example 2: for N=5, MAX_WIND_FCN may be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).

    The FCN for the last fragment on a window, when window mode is used has all the bit to 0, called all-0.
 This will indicates that the window is finished and either you send and ack or you wait for the next window when there is no error.
    The FCN for the last fragment has all bits set to 1, called all-1.
 Note that, by this definition, the FCN value of 2^N - 1 is only used to identify a fragment as the last fragment carrying a subset of the IPv6 packet being transported, and thus the FCN does not correspond to the N least significant bits of the actual absolute fragment number.
 It is also important to note that, for N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

    * W: W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
-The initial value for this field is 1.
+The initial value for this field is 0.

    * MIC: This field, which has a size of M bits, carries the MIC for the IPv6 packet.

-   The values for R, N, MAX_WIND_FCN, T and M are not specified in this document, and have to be determined in other documents (e.g. technology-specific profile documents).
+   The values for R, N, T and M are not specified in this document, and have to be determined in other documents (e.g. technology-specific profile documents).

 ### ACK format